justink-24/Team3-aiie2025-project3/README.md

 * Wave
 * Google Generatiev AI SDK (google.generativeai)

+# Model
-## Model
+## Generative Models
-* CNN (Convolutional Neural Network) - Deep learning model specialized for image processing.
-This model is designed for automatic learning of features such as edges, shapes, and image textures.
+* Text Model - Gemini Pro is used to generate:
+  * Image scene descrptions for each comic panel
+  * Panel dialogue/captions

+* Image Model - Gemini 2.0 Flash (experimental image model) is used to generate:
+  * Comic-style illustrations from Gemini-generated text prompts

-* Input - Images
+* Input - Text

-* The CNN model applies filters/kernels to the inputted image in order to extract features.
-This results in the creation of multiple feature maps which are then flattened and fed through dense layers.
-Finally, the model outputs a set of scores which represents the model's choice of classification.
+* The generative system applies a sequence of steps necessary for content creation:
+  1. Text prompt input by user ("What should we make a comic about: "; "How many panels should it be: ")
+  2. Image scene description generated via

 ## Image Processing
 * Our Vehicle Type Recognition dataset featured four folders (Bus, Car, Truck, motorcycle) each with 100 images (total of 400 files in our dataset).